-- a) OZ uplift only applies to work associated with filming original photography and reshooting original footage out of the LA Zone.
-Out-of-zone post-production expenditures do not qualify for this uplift. - b) OZ labor: Applies to individuals who reside in the LA zone for work performed outside the LA zone during the "applicable period," which is prep, shoot, and the time needed to strike sets in the OZ location.
+OZ uplift only applies to work associated with filming original photography and reshooting original footage out of the LA Zone.
+Out-of-zone post-production expenditures do not qualify for this uplift.

+- OZ labor applies to individuals who reside in the LA zone for work performed outside the LA zone during the "applicable period," which is prep, shoot, and the time needed to strike sets in the OZ location.
 OZ labor costs will be the estimated labor costs (initial submission) and actualized labor paid (for tax credit allocation).
-Must be tagged "QW, ZW". - c) OZ materials that are purchased and/or rented and are totally consumed OZ (as defined in the Regulations, e.g., fuel, food, dry cleaning, location site and equipment rentals, security guards, etc.) may be tagged "QE, ZC" if desired.
+Must be tagged "QW ZW". - OZ materials that are purchased and/or rented and are totally consumed OZ (as defined in the Regulations, e.g., fuel, food, dry cleaning, location site and equipment rentals, security guards, etc.) may be tagged "QE ZC" if desired.
 If documentation is sufficient, the cost of these items will be credited 100% toward the tax credit.
-A listing of total consumables can be found in Appendix C of this document.

-\Note: Box Rentals or Car Allowance from non-locals do not qualify as ZC.

-• d) Items purchased or rented and used outside the LA zone which are not consumables will therefore be assumed to be used both inside and outside the zone.
-These items may be tagged "QE, ZE" and will be prorated according to the percentage of principal photography days outside the zone versus inside the zone.
+A listing of total consumables can be found in Appendix B of this document. - o NOTE: Box or Car rentals from non-locals do not qualify as ZC. - Items purchased or rented and used outside the LA zone which are not consumables will therefore be assumed to be used both inside and outside the zone.
+These items may be tagged "QE ZE" and will be prorated according to the percentage of principal photography days outside the zone versus inside the zone.

-3.)
-Local Hire Labor (10%)
+B. Local Hire Labor